FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 However, with this criterion, we may as well increase the number of words, just to decrease the code to text ratio.
 This leads to longer documents that are both text and code heavy and, in turn, harder to read.
 A better solution is to **simplify both code and text, while keeping the code to word ratio reasonably low**.

-It is important to understand that this is just a _qualitative criterion_ which should act more as a principle rather than a rule.
-This is why the words "within reason" and "reasonably" were specified in the italic sentences above.
-For example, if an analysis just needs few words to prove a point, it does not make sense to forcefully simplify the code to obtain a better code to word ratio.
-In other words, _rather than blindly following rules, understand the principles and the motivations behind them, and do what makes most sense_.

-> A similar concept is stated in the Python PEP 8 document: [A Foolish Consistency is the Hobgoblin of Little Minds](https://www.python.org/dev/peps/pep-0008/#id15).

 Note that if an analysis does not lead to any useful result or did not develop useful tools, _it may as well be useless to refactor it_.

 Following the principle above, a possible workflow for refactoring notebooks is the following.